Annual Bar and Young Bar Conference 2020

 An eye on the horizon: reforming the justice system

-The Rt Hon Robert Buckland QC, Lord Chancellor and Secretary of State for Justice
+In conversation with The Lord Chancellor, Rt Hon Robert Buckland QC, Lord Chancellor and Secretary of State for Justice

 Bar Council Book Club: A spotlight on Justice